 Have you ever visited a website then later been shown ads for that company on various websites or Facebook?
 It’s not a coincidence, it’s remarketing – a powerful and highly-targeted tool in our online marketing arsenal.
-Remarketing is available on the Google Display Network and also through Facebook Ads.
+Remarketing is available on the Google Display Network and also through social media marketing, like Facebook Ads.
 Once set up, remarketing can be used to accomplish a large number of goals, including improved sales, lead generation and branding objectives.

 Some characteristics of remarketing campaigns

 Remarketing uses a simple philosophy: users who have visited your website are likely to be interested in your product or service.
 When compared to regular display advertising, remarketing campaigns will often result in a greater ROI as the ad-spend is being directed towards people who have already demonstrated interest in the business.
 Typical characteristics of a well-managed remarketing campaign include a greater CTR (click-through rate), higher conversion rate and an overall lower CPA (cost per acquisition).

 So let’s jump in and see how remarketing can work in practice across the web.